-Responsible Department: Engineering / Planning / Public Works

-Measurable Goal: Map DCIA as mandated.
+Responsible Department: Engineering / Planning / Public Works Measurable Goal: Map DCIA as mandated.
 Status to Date: Impervious area information has been added to GIS system.

-Address post construction issues in areas with pollutants of concern - Develop a program to address this issue.
+5-5 Address post construction issues in areas with pollutants of concern - Develop a program to address this issue.

-Responsible Department: Engineering / Public Works

-Measurable Goal: Develop priority schedule for corrective action/maintenance.

-Status to Date: Currently there is no activity scheduled for 2021.
+Responsible Department: Engineering / Public Works Measurable Goal: Develop priority schedule for corrective action/maintenance.
+Status to Date: No activity scheduled for 2020.

-Develop a program to encourage riparian buffering - Riparian buffers will be the focus on future brochures to be distributed to the public.
+5-6 Develop a program to encourage riparian buffering - Riparian buffers will be the focus on future brochures to be distributed to the public.
 The Town is compiling information to use for that brochure.

-Measurable Goal: Develop a program to encourage riparian buffering.
+Responsible Department: Engineering Measurable Goal: Develop a program to encourage riparian buffering.
 Status to Date: The Town is currently collecting and compiling the information.